seiyria/Roguathia/README.md

 # TODO
 * Add more players.
 Allow for main game to focus on party leader, or splitscreen like the other views.
 Allow for "vertical" or "horizontal" splitscreen - when you have 2 or more people adjust the screen accordingly.
   * Allow people to choose whether they want their party to follow (ie, one goes down, they all go down) or be separate.
+* Ending conditions (worth different amounts of VP)
+  * Kill Selyk
+  * Find the ring of Selyk (opens a chamber leading to an altar)
+  * Find the stone of Selyk (insta-win, low VP gain)
+  * Last a certain number of turns
+  * Possibly other endings depending on dungeon path (or maybe all ends lead to Selyk), or other paths have different artifacts you can collect/use that are worth different amounts of VP
 * Content (all types of items)
 * Meta-currency (and benefits)
   * SP (every turn taken = 1 step)